muppet3000/grott-home-assistant-add-on/README.md

 This allow to process in local all the data from the growatt datalogger and don't depend on growatt server.

-This addon allow you to have all the entities automatically created.

 ## Installation

 1. If you don't have an MQTT broker yet; in Home Assistant go to **Settings → Add-ons → Add-on store** and install the **Mosquitto broker** addon.